MySql Call Self SP known as a recursive stored procedure

 If not solve then need to Configure MySql config file.
 Follow this step by step.

-.
-You may need root or superuser permissions to edit this file.nano
+/etc/mysql/mysql.conf.d/mysqld.cnf.
+You may need root or superuser permissions to edit this file. - Open the configuration file using a text editor.
+You can use

-with the maximum recursion depth you want to set.
-For example:csharpCopy code[mysqld] max_sp_recursion_depth = 100
+max_sp_recursion_depthvariable in this section:csharpCopy code[mysqld] max_sp_recursion_depth = your_desired_valueReplaceyour_desired_valuewith the maximum recursion depth you want to set.
+For example:csharpCopy code[mysqld] max_sp_recursion_depth = 100 - Save the configuration file and exit the text editor.

 sudo service mysql restart